Philippus229/Blurred-Reality/README.md

 # Blurred Reality
-VR headset using a rapidly oscillating lens setup to provide depth cues
+VR headset using focal sweeping to provide depth cues

 ## The Idea
 It is going to use a rapidly oscillating lens setup to continuously change the focal length, displaying the corresponding parts of the image at the right time.